APC524/tsap/README.md

 This is the course project of *APC524/MAE560 Software Engineering for Scientific Computing* (Fall 2016) in Princeton University.
 The project members are Wenyan Gong, Zongxi Li, Cong Ma, Qingcan Wang, Zhuoran Yang and Hao Zhang.
-We would appreciate Professor Stone and Assistant Instructor Jeffry and Bernat.
+We would appreciate Professor Stone and Assistant Instructor Jeffry and Bernat for their guidance and help.